charmingbrew/charmingbrew.github.io/_posts/2016-4-4-Dual-Signing.md

 First, I like to add the Windows Kit bin directory to my path.
 I use these tools often, including signtool.exe needed for signing files: C:\Program Files (x86)\Windows Kits\8.1\bin\x64

 I have an extended validation signing token.
-Signtool will automatically try to find the best possible certificate but if you have a .pfx file, add it using /f and /p for the password.
+This requires some middleware to verify the dongle and prompts for my password.
+Signtool will automatically try to find the best possible certificate but if you simply have a .pfx file, add it using /f and /p for the password.
 My EV token requires the MSCV-VSClass3.cer file to be added in using the /ac flag.

     signtool sign /ac MSCV-VSClass3.cer /t http://timestamp.verisign.com/scripts/timstamp.dll /v "file.exe"
     signtool sign /ac MSCV-VSClass3.cer /fd SHA256 /tr http://timestamp.globalsign.com/?signature=sha2 /td SHA256 /as /v "file.exe"